mrz1836/paymail-inspector/docs/commands/paymail_resolve.md

       --sender-handle string   Sender's paymail handle.
 Required by bsvalias spec.
 Receiver paymail used if not specified.
       --sender-name string     The sender's name
   -s, --signature string       The signature of the entire request
-      --skip-2paymail          Skip trying to get an associated 2paymail --skip-baemail           Skip trying to get an associated Baemail account --skip-bitpic            Skip trying to get an associated Bitpic --skip-pki               Skip the pki request
+      --skip-baemail           Skip trying to get an associated Baemail account --skip-bitpic            Skip trying to get an associated Bitpic --skip-pki               Skip the pki request